naelvis/Kaggle-Presentation/Article/ML Algorithms for reserving.md

 ## Introduction

-There is much ado about data science and machine learning these days.
-ML algorithms can identify pictures of traffic lights and drive cars: from an actuarial perspective, the next step is necessarily that they be able to adequately reserve for accidents they might cause.
+Machine learning advances at an unprecedented pace these days.
+ML algorithms can read traffic lights and are expected to drive cars soon.
+From an actuarial perspective, the next step is necessarily that they adequately reserve for accidents they might cause.

-Jokes aside, the question of how and how much such algorithms can be integrated in the reserving processes of insurance companies is very real and urgent.
-Companies making use of these new solutions might gain a huge competitive advantage in the market, on the other laying themselves open to their critical aspects, for example lack of transparency.
+Jokes aside, the question of how and how much such algorithms can be integrated into the reserving processes of insurance companies is very real and urgent.
+Companies making use of these new solutions might gain an edge over their competitors, on the other laying themselves open to their critical aspects, for example lack of transparency.

-The Kaggle competition "Actuarial Loss Prediction" (ALP) has been for the authors a good place to start understanding the issue and gain some practical insight.
-Kaggle is the leading platform for online data science competitions, with a community of over 8 millions of user.
-The competition was presented as follows:
+The "Actuarial Loss Prediction" (ALP) competition aimed to further this discussion by creating a reserving challenge that goes beyond conventional methods.
+The challenge was hosted on Kaggle, the leading platform for data science competitions with a community of over 8 million data scientists, and was presented as follows:

 > The Actuaries Institute of Australia, Institute and Faculty of Actuaries and the Singapore Actuarial Society are delighted to host the Actuarial loss prediction competition 2020/21 to promote development of data analytics talent especially among actuaries.
 The challenge is to predict Workers Compensation claims using highly realistic synthetic data.
 >